To tell you the truth, I hate travelling.

 Si.

-You are.
-You’ve been here for only two days and already you’re busking on the streets?
+are.
+You’ve been here for only two days and already you’re busking on the

 The guitarist smiled.